What is Session Hijacking?

-Session hijacking happens when online criminal places himself in between the computer and the website's server without revealing the identity to both endpoints gains access to information by impersonating.
+Session hijacking happens when online criminal places himself in between the computer and the website's server without revealing the identity to both endpoints and gains access to information by impersonating.

 At this juncture, the intruder monitors and tries to capture everything from the online user's account.
 Sometimes, they take full control of the connection and even neutralize the legitimate user by denying them access to their own account.

 During session hijacking, a hacker simply enters the server and accesses the info without the need to use a registered account.
-Besides these activities, the hacker may also make changes to the existing codes, modify server settings or install new programs that will support to steal valuable data and provide back-door entry whenever it is required.
+Besides these activities, the hacker may also make changes to the existing codes, modify server settings or install new programs that will support stealing valuable data and provide back-door entry whenever it is required.

-How Does Session Hijacking Works?
+How does Session Hijacking Works?

-Technically, the HTTP communication uses many TCP connections, thereby, it becomes mandatory for the server to recognize every user's connections with the help of a specific method.
+Technically, HTTP communication uses many TCP connections, thereby, it becomes mandatory for the server to recognize every user's connections with the help of a specific method.
 The most common one in use is the authentication process, once it is completed the server forwards a token to the client browser.
-The token is formed of a set of variable width and it could be used in different ways – say like, in the header of HTTP requisition as a cookie, in other parts of the header of the HTTP request, in the body of the HTTP requisition or in the URL.
-The hacker exploits the session token by robbing or predicting a valid session token to gain an unofficial access to the web server.
+The token is formed of a set of variable widths and it could be used in different ways – say like, in the header of HTTP requisition as a cookie, in other parts of the header of the HTTP request, in the body of the HTTP requisition or in the URL.
+The hacker exploits the session token by robbing or predicting a valid session token to gain unofficial access to the webserver.
 The session token compromising can happen in different ways.

 Different Ways Of Session Hijacking

 As mentioned above, the tokens help the hacker to intrude in a valid session.
 So, the online attacker first gets the session id.
 Sniffing is also known as Packet Sniffing is used to get the session id.
-When this is accomplished, the gains full unauthorized access to the web server.
+When this is accomplished, the gains full unauthorized access to the webserver.

-The Cross-Site Script Attack
+2. The Cross-Site Script Attack

-For a hacker, the cross-site script attack is the best way to acquire a session id without running any malicious codes or script from the client side.
+For a hacker, the cross-site script attack is the best way to acquire a session-id without running any malicious codes or script from the client side.
 The victim is not targeted directly, however, the online fraudster compromises the weak points on the website and uses it to deliver a malicious script to the victim's browser.

 Usually, a session hijacking attacker steals the session id with the help of a malicious code on the client website.
-Thereby, it is essential to enable the protection from the client side.
+Thereby, it is essential to enable the protection from the client-side.
 Few preventive methods up ahead the road can help steer clear of all the dangers.
 Installing robust antivirus, anti-malware software, helps a lot, at the same time remember to keep the existing software up to date.